 WHAT IS LPB’S DIGITAL MEDIA FUND?

-- An independent producer or a production entity (i.e. a partnership or organization owned by the individual producer or producers), creating programs on the Latino experience operating independently from a film studio, commercial broadcast or cable entity.
+- An independent filmmaker or a production entity (i.e. a partnership or organization owned by the individual filmmaker or filmmakers), creating programs on the Latino experience operating independently from a film studio, commercial broadcast or cable entity.

 - Applicants are strongly recommended to have a Latino/a in a director and/or producer role.

-- Applicant must retain the copyright, artistic, budgetary and editorial control over the proposed project.
+- Applicants must retain the copyright, artistic, budgetary and editorial control over the proposed project.

 - Applicants applying to the Digital Media Fund are not eligible to apply to the PMCF or CIF with the same or different project.